-4. Use of Authority Resources for non-Authority Business
+(d) Use of Authority Resources for non-Authority Business.

-The use of Authority resources such as money, property, computer equipment, e-mail accounts, paper or staff time for non-Authority business of any kind, including charity, is strictly prohibited.

-The General Manager, Chief Executive Officer is authorized to permit expenditures of Authority time and use of Authority facilities in support of the Employee Giving Campaign, a "Stuff the Bus" campaign, quality and district council activities (that use discretionary funds generated from vending machines) or other charitable activities that the General Manager, Chief Executive Officer or designee has expressly approved.
-The General Manager, Chief Executive Officer is authorized to permit de minimis use of Authority property for an employee news site or barter board or other such uses that the General Manager, Chief Executive Officer has expressly approved.
+- (1) The use of Authority resources such as money, property, computer equipment, e-mail accounts, paper or staff time for non-Authority business of any kind, including charity, is strictly prohibited. - (2) The General Manager, Chief Executive Officer is authorized to permit expenditures of Authority time and use of Authority facilities in support of the Employee Giving Campaign, a "Stuff the Bus" campaign, quality and district council activities (that use discretionary funds generated from vending machines) or other charitable activities that the General Manager, Chief Executive Officer or designee has expressly approved.
+The General Manager, Chief Executive Officer is authorized to permit de minimis use of

-5. Donation of Fare Media

-Donations of fare media to local non-profit agencies are permitted in accordance with section 846.04 of the code.

-6. Implementing Procedures
+Authority property for an employee news site or barter board or other such uses that the General Manager, Chief Executive Officer has expressly approved.

-The General Manager, Chief Executive Officer is authorized to establish procedures to carry out this policy.

-7. Effective Date and Interpretation

-This policy is effective , and questions about its application should be addressed to the Authority's Deputy General Manager for Legal Affairs.
+- (e) Donation of Fare Media.
+Donations of fare media to local non-profit agencies are permitted in accordance with Section 846.04 of the Code. - (f) Implementing Procedures.
+The General Manager, Chief Executive Officer is authorized to establish procedures to carry out this policy. - (g) Effective Date and Interpretation.
+This policy is effective January 21, 2020, and questions about its application should be addressed to the Authority's Deputy General Manager for Legal Affairs.
+(Res.
+2020-10.
+Passed 1-21-20.
+Res.
+2021-XXX.
+Passed XX-XX-21)